 Alibaba Scams And Fraud Guide // How To Avoid Getting Ripped Off When FBA Sourcing

-Are you afraid of getting ripped off when FBA sources from China, Vietnam, or Elsewhere?
-Want to know which suppliers are legitimate on Alibaba?
+Are you concerned about being taken advantage of when sourcing from FBA suppliers in China, Vietnam, or elsewhere?
+Want to know which suppliers on Alibaba are legitimate?
 Here's our guide to common Scams on Alibaba and ways to become an expert when buying from Vietnam, China, and elsewhere.

 A bad supplier will make you feel like your were abandoned

 Buying a product from China, Vietnam, or elsewhere overseas can be intimidating.
 Most of the time, you're probably dealing with a supplier you've never met from a culture you may not understand.
-So, taking certain precautions is essential to avoid scams and getting ripped off.
-To avoid scams, you must know about the culture, business environment, and tricks you can use to vet suppliers properly.
+Therefore, taking certain precautions is essential to avoid scams and being taken advantage of.
+To avoid scams, it is essential to understand the local culture, business environment, and common tricks to use when vetting suppliers properly.

 Common Scams to be aware of

 • Changing the payment recipient at the last minute - This is one of the most common and frustrating scams that Cosmo and most FBA sellers encounter, and it's hard to detect until the last minute.
 Since the person you're talking to lies about who they are, they often pass a basic test when searching for the factory's authenticity.
-It's not until the very end that you are ready to pay that you find out.
-The best way to avoid this is to get payment details early and not budge if they change it later.
+It's not until the very end that you’re ready to pay and find out.
+The best way to avoid this is to obtain payment details early and not compromise if they change them later.

-• Asking for additional payments for customs clearance isn't a deal-breaker but a way for a supplier to make a quick buck off of you.
-It would help if you were sure that you clarified the shipping terms and knew which party (the seller and you, the buyer) is responsible.
-Our next post will be about shipping terms, so look for that.
+• Requesting additional payments for customs clearance isn't a deal-breaker, but rather a way for a supplier to make a quick profit off of you.
+It would be helpful if you were certain that you had clarified the shipping terms and understood which party (the seller or you, the buyer) is responsible.
+Our next post will cover shipping terms, so please look for it.

 • Payment is only accepted through Western Union.
 NEVER under any circumstances should you make a wire transfer to a supplier.
-Western Union leaves almost no paper trail, which is the most common way scammers accept payments.
+Western Union leaves almost no paper trail, which is a common method for scammers to accept payments.
 Please see our guide to paying a Chinese supplier: What is the best way to pay a Chinese Supplier?

 • Counterfeit products—If you are an FBA seller, you should never buy counterfeit brand-name products and never work with a factory that sells counterfeit products; if they are willing to ignore copyrights, what's stopping them from ripping you off?
 Further, Amazon is very aggressive about clamping down on counterfeit goods, and you will be banned, potentially for life.

-• Unfortunately, poor quality products and products are less than your standards - Unfortunately, Asian culture (particularly in China and Vietnam) tends to be 'Yes men.'
+• Unfortunately, the products are of poor quality, falling short of your standards.
+Unfortunately, Asian culture (particularly in China and Vietnam) tends to be 'Yes men.'
 They will almost always say yes when you ask them about customizations.
 As a result, overpromising and under-delivering are very common.
 See our notes on Chinese culture below for more info.

 • Payment info does not match the factory - If they are a legitimate factory or supplier, they will always have a legitimate bank account.
-There are four major banks in China that they almost certainly will use: Industrial And Commercial Bank of China (aka ICBC), China Construction Bank, Agricultural Bank of China, and Bank of China.
+There are four major banks in China that they will almost certainly use: Industrial and Commercial Bank of China (ICBC), China Construction Bank, Agricultural Bank of China, and Bank of China.
 The account name should match the business name.

 What types of companies should you work with, and which should you avoid?

-If you're searching for a supplier, you will encounter the different types of companies in China.
+If you're searching for a supplier, you’ll encounter various types of companies in China.
 Be careful when sourcing on Alibaba, Global Sources, or similar websites, as many trading companies and wholesalers will present themselves as factories.
 It's difficult to tell from a beginner's perspective, and it can take a second look to tell them apart.
-Always remember that the best supplier directly buys from the factory, not a reseller.
+Always remember that the best suppliers buy directly from the factory, not through a reseller.

 TIP: When a potential supplier sends you a product picture, zoom in and see if you can find a logo or factory name.
-If you can, try to contact the factory directly.
-Avoid trading companies, resellers, and buying offices if you can, and do business directly with the factory.
+If you can, try contacting the factory directly.
+Avoid trading companies, resellers, and buying offices whenever possible, and conduct business directly with the factory.

 Avoid working with: